Universality of Linearized Message Passing for Phase Retrieval with Structured Sensing Matrices: Introduction

 We ran the algorithm for 20 iterations and tracked the squared cosine similarity:

 We averaged the squared cosine similarity across the RGB channels. \item We repeated this for 10 different random sensing matrices.
-The average cosine similarity is represented by $+$ markers in Figure \ref{fig: empirical} and the error bars represent the standard error across 10 repetitions.
-The solid curves represent the predictions derived from State Evolution (see Proposition \ref{prop: SE_rotationally_invariant}).
+The average cosine similarity is represented by $+$ markers in Figure \ref{fig: empirical} and Figure \ref{fig: empirical2} and the error bars represent the standard error across 10 repetitions.
+The solid curves represent the predictions derived from State Evolution for sub-sampled Haar sensing (see Proposition \ref{prop: SE_rotationally_invariant}).
+In Figure \ref{fig: empirical}, we plotted the entire dynamics for 20 iterations for 5 representative values of $\kappa \in \{0.33, 0.40, 0.5, 0.59, 0.77\}$.
+In Figure \ref{fig: empirical2}, we chose 4 representative iterations $t \in \{5, 10, 15, 20\}$ and plotted the squared cosine similarity at these iterations for a fine grid of $\kappa$ values in $[0.05,0.95]$.
 We can observe that the State Evolution closely tracks the empirical dynamics. \end{enumerate}

-\paragraph{Assumption on the signal: } It is easy to see that, unlike in the sub-sampled Haar case, the state evolution cannot hold for arbitrary worst case signal vectors for the sub-sampled Hadamard sensing models since the orthogonal signal vectors $\sqrt{m} \bm e_1$ and $\sqrt{m} \bm e_2$ generate the same measurement vector $\bm y = (1, 1 \cdots ,1)^\UT$.
-This is a folklore argument for non-indentifiability of the phase retrieval problem for $\pm 1$ sensing matrices \citep{krahmer2014structured}.
-Hence we study the universality phenomena under the simplest average case assumption on the signal, namely $\bm x \sim \gauss{\bm 0}{\bm I_n/\kappa}$.
+\paragraph{Assumption on the signal} It is easy to see that, unlike in the sub-sampled Haar case, the state evolution cannot hold for arbitrary worst case signal vectors for the sub-sampled Hadamard sensing models since the orthogonal signal vectors $\sqrt{m} \bm e_1$ and $\sqrt{m} \bm e_2$ generate the same measurement vector $\bm y = (1, 1 \cdots ,1)^\UT$.
+This is a folklore argument for non-identifiability of the phase retrieval problem for $\pm 1$ sensing matrices \citep{krahmer2014structured}.
+Hence we study the universality phenomenon under the simplest average case assumption on the signal, namely $\bm x \sim \gauss{\bm 0}{\bm I_n/\kappa}$.